roadiz/AbstractApiTheme/README.md

 - tags: `array<string>`
 - tagExclusive: `bool`
 - node.parent: `int` or `string` (node-name)
+- node.aNodes.nodeA: `int` or `string` (node-name) Filter by a node reference (finds nodes which are referenced)
+- node.bNodes.nodeB: `int` or `string` (node-name) Filter by a node reference (finds node which owns reference)
+- node.aNodes.field.name: `string` Filter node references by a node-type field name (optional, if not set, `node.aNodes.nodeA` filter will apply on any node reference)
+- node.bNodes.field.name: `string` Filter node references by a node-type field name (optional, if not set, `node.bNodes.nodeB` filter will apply on any node reference)
 - node.visible: `bool`
 - node.home: `bool`
 - node.nodeType: `array|string` Filter nodes-sources by their type